 - Friends, family, religious institutions – In the process of moving from my first house, I was amazed to that I still had more than 200 books, which I had purchased for my daughters when they were in preschool and early elementary.
 I gave those books to a family member who had a young daughter and encouraged her to give some away to friends and family who had young children, too.
 I continue to this day to go through my stock of books to find books to give away.
 I also belong to a church where people bring new and gently used books from their homes to our bookstore so that we can also give away books.
 So ask around.
 Ask your friends, ask family, ask people who attend religious institutions, are involved with sororities, fraternities, other social organizations and non-profits, and those who work at government organizations, if they have books they’d like to donate to help a child build a home library.

 So, there you have it.
-Let’s get going on our 20/20 Book Campaign – 20 more books until the end of 2020!
+Let’s get going on our Look atMy Books Campaign, to help children make homes for lots more books and begin to talk about their collections, and eventually share with someone else!
 And please, take us along on your journey.
 Drop us a line or a photo and let us know how you’re doing, who’s been helpful, and any new resources you find.
 If your children already have plenty of books then let’s work together to find other children who could benefit from some of the books you already have or books you’re ready to go out and find.
 And let’s all have fun!